 How to activate roaming in Latin America?

-In case you decide to use the international roaming service anyway because you don’t want to acquire any extra device, you can activate it following the steps shown in the list below:
+In case you decide to use the international roaming service anyway because you don’t want to buy any extra device or chip, you can activate it following the steps shown in the list below:

 - AT&T: find the “Roaming” option and activate it through your cellular settings.